Soft and delicious Spudnut Cinnamon Rolls filled with cinnamon & sugar and mashed potatoes and topped with a delicious glaze.

 adapted from Little Dairy on the Prairie

-ANY CHANGES MADE: We used instant mashed potatoes, used 6 cups of flour as 5 was too little, and we added brown sugar to the cinn/sugar mix
+- ANY CHANGES MADE: For changes, we used instant mashed potatoes, used 6 cups of flour as 5 was too little, and we added brown sugar to the cinn/sugar mix

 If you need more recipes to satisfy your cinnamon fix, check out these: